Rusty-Stuff/blog/_posts/2024-03-10-receive-curl-service-notifications.md

 ---
-title: "[Forms] Receive Service Notifications from Bash Scripts"
+title: "Receive Service Notifications from Bash Scripts"
 tags: [bash, curl, monitoring]
 categories: [How-To, Forms]
 ---

-TL;DR: Utilize Rusty Forms to get alerts from your bash scripts or cron jobs.
+TL;DR: Utilize Formoxy to get alerts from your bash scripts or cron jobs.

 There are times when you need to be alerted if something goes awry in a bash script or cron job, but you don't want to deal with the hassle of setting up complex monitoring tools or spending a lot of money—especially if you don't anticipate frequent issues.

 In my experience, I often run a build script that tends to fail due to upstream changes.
 Previously, I wouldn't realize there was a problem until my laptop began compiling the Linux kernel during the next update.

-To adopt a more proactive strategy, I configured the bash script to report errors via Rusty Forms.
+To adopt a more proactive strategy, I configured the bash script to report errors via Formoxy.

 ```bash
 notify_failure() {